 This policy is issued pursuant to Section II of the Standing Orders of the Board of Trustees of the California State University as further delegated by the Standing Delegations of Administrative Authority.
-The president may delegate authority and responsibility described in this policy to other campus officials pursuant to Section VI of the Standing Orders of the Board of Trustees of the California State University.
+The president may delegate authority and responsibility described in this policy to other university officials pursuant to Section VI of the Standing Orders of the Board of Trustees of the California State University.

 Appendix A - Auxiliary Compliance Guide